ISBN:

 A powerful critique of racial and social prejudice, Maru is a story of quiet defiance, resilience, and the transformative power of love in breaking barriers.

-This semi-autobiographical novel delves into the complexities of mental illness, identity, and spiritual growth.
+A Question of Power delves into the complexities of mental illness, identity, and spiritual growth.
 The protagonist, Elizabeth, a biracial woman, grapples with her mental health while living in a village in Botswana.
 Her inner world is dominated by hallucinations and intense confrontations with two symbolic figures, Sello and Dan, who embody good and evil.
 The narrative oscillates between her harrowing visions and the reality of her day-to-day life.

 Through Elizabeth's journey, Head explores profound themes of power, sanity, and the struggle for inner peace, offering a deeply personal and introspective look at the impact of social and political oppression on the human psyche.